-Durban is a vastly different experience from European-like Cape Town or coastal Hermanus!
+Durban is a vastly different experience from European-like Cape Town or coastal Hermanus in the Western Cape!
 I’m glad to have “branched out” a bit to experience more of this often rugged but strikingly beautiful country.

 After arriving in Durban, I became aware of reports about N2 drivers being attacked along a stretch of road called “Durban’s Highway of Terror“.
 Now that it’s over, I won’t dwell on what might have happened.
 My rental vehicle is a new VW Polo, and it performed well.
 Driving that route in a poorly maintained vehicle would be a mistake.
 They say, “If a vehicle breaks down in that area and you don’t get help within 10 minutes, there’s a 99% chance you’ll be attacked.”
 YIKES!

 The accommodation in North Durban is small but comfy and I’m acclimating to the change.
-The weather is warm and tropical, and the owners are friendly and helpful.
+The weather is warm and tropical, and the friendly owners are helpful.
 I feel safe here.
 The neighbor’s parrot is hilarious.
 It makes authentic telephone ringing sounds and sings into the evening.

 Durban drivers are brutal.
-They’re impatient driving dangerously and tailgating within an inch of your bumper.
+They’re impatient, drive dangerously, and tailgate within an inch of your bumper.
 I’m still learning my way around, so it’s somewhat unnerving – a good exercise in staying calm and keeping on your toes!

 After a month in Durban, I’ll travel to the Seychelles.
 Lots of reflection is necessary to absorb experiences and all I’ve learned about South Africa during this trip.
-This blog post summarizes some of my adventures driving from the Western Cape to Durban.
+This blog post only summarizes some of my many experiences driving from the Western Cape to Durban.
 More from Durban later…